-In 'The Unusual Guide to Customer Storytelling’, we discussed how to create a shared narrative that wins customers by shifting the focus from ‘what’ you do to a higher standard of ‘why’ you do it.
-One that meets a customer where they are at — their worldview, their urgent problems — and collaboratively walks them through your proposed new approach and how you uniquely solve their problem by demonstrating the most value.
+In The Unusual Guide to Customer Storytelling, we discussed how to create a shared narrative that wins customers by shifting the focus from what you do to a higher standard of why you do it.
+One that meets a customer where they're at — their worldview, their urgent problems — and collaboratively walks them through your proposed new approach and how you uniquely solve their problem by demonstrating the most value.
 The following guide provides a step-by-step process for building a customer meeting presentation based on this framework.

 Your story should then fit neatly in the speaker’s notes of the presentation.
 Done well, you have a key point to build each slide around and narrative detail that you can refer to as you add visuals.
 Assuming you’re working with other team members, be sure to collaborate on the script in Google Sheets before finalizing.

 In your intro, include who you are, a one-liner on the big problem you solve, your founder insight / credibility, an invitation to a two-way discussion, and a simple value proposition.
 Notice that this intro presumes that accelerating cloud adoption is important.
 This should have been discovered prior to the meeting as everything that follows from here will build on this core belief/assumption.